7 Things I Swore I’d Never Do As a Parent (But Totally Did) - Baby Chick

 6. Bribe With Food

-Once, when I was young and hadn’t the first clue about parenting, I witnessed a harried mom bribe her child to stop throwing a tantrum by offering him an ice cream treat.
+Once, when I was young and had no idea about parenting, I witnessed a harried mom bribe her child to stop throwing a tantrum by offering him an ice cream treat.
 “I’ll never do that,” I thought.
 “She should just get her kid to obey her.”

 I can hear all of you laughing at my naïve former self.
 Go ahead.
 I deserve it.
 I laugh at my old self daily.
 After seeing that poor mama bribe her kid with food, I swore I’d never do it.
 And yet, I have caught myself telling my children, “If you behave in Target, I’ll buy you a cake pop at Starbucks on the way out.”